-

 1 Stars | 0% |

-- Update the URL of an existing KB Main Page - read instructions
+Change the URL of the page containing the KB Shortcode (KB Main Page) - read instructions

-- Add a Knowledge Base to an existing page - read instructions
+- Add the KB shortcode to an existing page - read instructions

-- Create a new page with the Knowledge Base shortcode - read instructions
+- Create a new page with the KB shortcode - read instructions

 - Set the Home Page as my Knowledge Base - read instructions

-OPTION 1: Update the URL of Existing KB Page
+OPTION 1: Change URL of the KB Main Page

 If you have an existing page that contains KB shortcode and just want to update the URL, follow these steps: